 Hope Takes Root will create a purpose-driven technology company in Ethiopia that will develop mobile apps and deploy tech services for in-country businesses, hiring a mix of university trained experienced talent and student workers who are orphans and at-risk kids that have aged out of the academic system.

-Like many developing countries, Ethiopia is leapfrogging earlier technology cycles and mobile penetration is growing tremendously.
+Like many countries in the global south, Ethiopia is leapfrogging earlier technology cycles and mobile penetration is growing tremendously.
 Small businesses run on a mix of disconnected PCs and mobile phones.
 While the Internet can be unreliable and premium smartphones are still beyond the reach of most, China is supplying a flood of cheaper Android devices to the market.
 To reach the broad spectrum of 51 million mobile subscribers, businesses can deploy an app and a SMS chatbot service for feature phone users.

 Student workers will learn by doing, delivering on projects for clients and developing high-value job skills that can translate to employment or entrepreneurship after they graduate from the program.
 We’ll also provide student workers with life mentoring to equip them with the soft skills — leadership, critical thinking, business strategy, work ethic, punctuality and entrepreneurship.